 Students in Lake Washington High School’s AP US Government & Politics classes get first-hand experience in the legislative process.
 As part of the class, students crafted Senate Bill (SB) 5171, which bans gender-based price discrimination on similar products

-The Lake Washington School District Board of Directors uses a governance structure called Policy Governance.
-Policy Governance uses these policies as part of its governing process:
+The Lake Washington School District Board of Directors uses a governance structure called Coherent Governance®.
+Coherent Governance® uses these policies as part of its governing process:

-These policies state the limitations imposed by the Board, on the strategies and methods the superintendent and his or her staff may use as they work to achieve the specified outcomes identified in the End Results Policies.
+These policies state the expectations imposed by the Board, on the strategies and methods the superintendent and staff may use as they work to achieve the specified outcomes identified in the Results Policies.
 They establish the boundaries and operating expectations for staff.

-Each year, the superintendent presents reports to the Board concerning the district’s compliance with the Executive Limitations and its work toward accomplishing the Ends Results.
-The most recent monitoring reports are available on BoardDocs (go to: Library > Strategic Goals).
-If there is no link to a report for this year, that report has not yet been presented to the Board.
+Each year, the superintendent presents reports to the Board concerning the district’s compliance with the Operational Expectations and its work toward accomplishing the Results.
+Monitoring reports are available on BoardDocs (go to: Library > Strategic Goals).